 Guru Rimpoche was invited by Tibetan king Trisong Detsen in Tibet to promote Buddhism in Tibet and to establish significant Samye Monastery because a monster, Lo Singmo Gengyal destroyed the construction all the time.
 The monster ran away to Mustang When Guru Rimpoche reached in Tibet.
 By dropping salt along on the way to different places of Mustang the monster went his way to his destination such as in Chhora Sumda and Kobang village of Lower Mustang.

-The Tiji Festival sounds like a vibrant and meaningful celebration at the Lo Ghekar Monastery.
+The Tiji Festival in Mustang sounds like a vibrant and meaningful celebration at the Lo Ghekar Monastery.
 The Cham dances and the depiction of ancient Buddhist legends must make it a visually and spiritually captivating experience for everyone involved.
 It’s a wonderful way to immerse in the cultural and religious traditions of the region.

-Guru Rimpoche and monster conflict
+Guru Rimpoche and Monster Conflict in Details

 According to local tradition, Guru Rimpoche embarked on a journey through Mustang, leaving behind sacred marks, footprints, and sites when he was running to find a monster.
 Because Monster caused suffering among the local people, disrupting their lives and spreading fear.
 The monster is often described as a powerful and dark force, representing ignorance and negative karma.
 The battle between enlightened master and the dark force was intense, symbolizing the struggle between wisdom and ignorance, good and evil.